Advanced search

 Treatment with semaglutide 2.4 mg demonstrated superior, clinically meaningful, and sustained weight loss compared with placebo in patients with obesity (BMI ≥ 30 kg/m2), or overweight (BMI ≥ 27 kg/m2 to <30 kg/m2) and at least one weight-related comorbidity.
 Furthermore, across the trials, a higher proportion of patients achieved ≥ 5%, ≥ 10%, ≥ 15% and ≥ 20% weight loss with semaglutide 2.4 mg compared with placebo.
 The reduction in body weight occurred irrespective of the presence of gastrointestinal symptoms such as nausea, vomiting or diarrhoea.
 Specific data on weight loss and its time course for STEP 1-4 are presented in Tables 4-7 and Figures 1-3.

-Efficacy was demonstrated regardless of age, sex, race, ethnicity, baseline body weight, BMI, presence of type 2 diabetes and level of renal function.
+Efficacy in terms of weight loss was demonstrated regardless of age, sex, race, ethnicity, baseline body weight, BMI, presence of type 2 diabetes and level of renal function.

 STEP 1: Weight Management